CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/challenge-1.md

    - Click on your **Profile icon** (top-right corner)
    - Verify "Fabric and Power BI trial status" shows days remaining
-   - If trial is not activated, click **Start trial** to enable Fabric capacity
+   - If the trial is not activated, click **Start trial** to enable Fabric capacity

 1. Click on **Workspaces** from the left navigation pane.